cglorious/karl-rails-app/notes.md

 [ ] As Ron, I want to use my Facebook credentials so I can sign in to the app easily.
 [ ] As Ron, I want to have access to a navigation bar so I can view my profile,

-### My Profile,
+### My Profile
 [x] As Ron, I want to have access to view my reviews from my profile so I can remember restaurants I've visited.
 [x] As Ron, I want to view a page of local businesses so I can choose a restaurant to order my meal.

 ### Business, Reviews
-[ ] As Harry, I want to view a restaurant's page so I can read reviews.
+[x] As Harry, I want to view a restaurant's page so I can read reviews.
 [ ] As Harry, I want to add a review for a restaurant so I can rate the restaurant for other customers.
+[ ] As Harry, I want to access another person's profile so I can see which restaurants they recommend.

 ##Models